ldn-softdev/jtc/User Guide.md

 ### Purging JSON
-`-p` removes from JSON all walked elements (given by one or multiple `-w`).
+`-p` removes from JSON all walked elements (pointed by `-w` walks).
 E.g.: let's remove from the address book (for the sake of an example) all the `home` and `office` phones records (effectively leaving only `mobile` phone records):
 ```bash
 bash $ <ab.json jtc -w'[type]:<home>:[-1]' -w'[type]:<office>:[-1]' -p / -w'<phone>l:' -l -tc